 This week Mark Zuckerberg announced a new service becoming available for Facebook users called Graph Search.
 It hasn’t been fully released to the public just yet, but the premise is fairly simple, open up the terabytes of data that Facebook knows about its members to searchable queries by its members.

 The feature will allow you to currently search within the following verticals of data information.
 Ask a question related to one of these topics and search your network of connections on Facebook to find people or information related to that query.

 Although the obvious application in this area would be for dating (look out eHarmony and Zoosk?), I believe the wider business application is for general networking.
 I believe this expands the functionality of Facebook to be used more like LinkedIn.
 For me the delineation between the two networks was one was for “personal” networking on the other was more suited for “business” relationships.
+When I first started using Linkedin, my first question was:”what is the best LinkedIn automation tool?”
+Because if I found it, it’d be greatly lucrative for my business.
 This change now blurs that line a little more.
 Imagine a query like this “What friends do I have in Florida that work for Disney?”
 Perhaps, I’m looking to relocate and would love to get a job at Disney.
 These are the people that could probably point me in the right direction quickly, or even know of an already existing opening.

 To spin it even more directly to business, what if I’m looking to hire people for my company and I want to know anyone that might have contacts with a direct competitor I might like to hire away from?

 Photosharing on Facebook you realize is huge.
 Although not included yet, since Facebook recently purchased Instagram, you can add a few more million photos per month added to the index.
 If these photos are tagged with locations, descriptions, captions and people included.
 Want to get a quick collage of all the photos related to a recent concert? sporting event?
 Data at your fingertips.